Coronavirus COVID-19 Updates: uc.edu/publichealth

 to provide a broad experience in the clinical conditions that comprise endocrine practice.
 In addition, fellows will rotate on the inpatient consult service at our teaching hospitals providing sub-specialist care for hospitalized patients with

-Our fellows also have the opportunity to get focused clinical experience while rotating through various endocrine sub-specialty clinics including: Diabetes Technology Clinic, Neuroendocrinology clinic, Adrenal Clinic, Thyroid Cancer Clinic and the
+Our fellows also have the opportunity to get focused clinical experience while rotating through various endocrine sub-specialty clinics including: Adrenal Clinic, Bone Diseases Clinic, Cystic Fibrosis/Pulmonary Clinic, Diabetes Technology Clinic, Neuroendocrinology Clinic, Thyroid Cancer Clinic, and the Transplant Clinic.

 In addition to the hands-on clinical training described above, our fellows participate in various educational conferences designed to complement and further enhance their training experience.
 Fellows are expected to attend all regularly scheduled educational